sgraden/vpc/example-code.md

 # Example Code Tutorial

-The following example helps you create an IBM Cloud VPC, a subnet, a gateway, a virtual server instance, and then to associate a floating IP address, using the IBM Cloud VPC (Beta) REST APIs.
+The following example helps you create an {{site.data.keyword.cloud}} VPC, a subnet, a gateway, a virtual server instance, and then to associate a floating IP address, using the {{site.data.keyword.cloud}} VPC (Beta) REST APIs.

-## Verify access to the Regional APIs
+## Verify access to the Regional API Service

-Get an IAM token, source your variables, and verify that you have access to the Regional APIs (RIAS) by following these [instructions](how-to-verify-access.html) first.
+Get an IAM token, source your variables, and verify that you have access to the Regional Infrastructure API service (RIAS) by following these [instructions](how-to-verify-access.html) first.

 If you run into unexpected results, add the `--verbose` (debug) flag after the `curl` command to obtain detailed logging information.
 You also can check out the commonly encountered errors in our [troubleshooting page](troubleshooting.html).